nikeshskillup/Git-Practice-Project-docs/scenario_and_overview_criteria.md

 ## Scenario

-You are a student at a college and wish to contribute your project to the college.
+You are a student of Quantum College of Exploration and wish to contribute your project to the college.

 In the rapidly evolving landscape of academia, collaboration and knowledge sharing play a pivotal role in advancing research, and fostering intellectual growth.
 This fosters a culture of open-access knowledge sharing and transparency within the academic community.
 It also provides a platform for mentoring and skill development through collaborative coding and project management practices.